AndriousSolutions/mvc_pattern/README.md

 Let’s demonstrate its usage with the ol’ ‘Counter app’ created every time you start a new Flutter project.
 In the example below, to utilize the plugin, three things are changed in the Counter app.
-The Class, \_MyHomePageState, is extended with the Class StateMVC, A ‘Controller’ Class is introduced that extends the Class, ControllerMVC, and a static instance of that Class is made available to the **build()** function.
+The Class, \_MyHomePageState, is extended with the Class StateMVC, a ‘Controller’ Class is introduced that extends the Class, ControllerMVC, and a static instance of that Class is made available to the **build()** function.
 Done!